Cyber.bet is the latest addition to the ranks of esports-focused bookmakers.

 - Player Value

 Cyber.bet is a platform of high highs and moderate lows.
 On one hand, there’s a lot of room for improvements when it comes to design, special features, and Apple/Android support.
-On the other, our Cyber.bet review discovered diverse betting options for CSGO, Dota 2, Overwatch, and League of Legends.
+On the other, our Cyber.bet review discovered diverse betting options for CSGO, Dota 2, Overwatch, League of Legends, Hearthstone, Call of Duty and StarCraft II.
 The odds are competitive, and the live betting section could give most established bookmakers a run for their money.
 Finally, the €10 risk-free bet is a great way of learning the ins and outs of esports gambling without risking your actual bankroll.

-Unfortunately, Cyber.bet doesn’t offer any markets for less popular games like FIFA, Hearthstone, or StarCraft 2.
+Unfortunately, Cyber.bet doesn’t offer any markets for less popular games like FIFA, Fortnite, or Rainbow Six.
 But if you’re only planning to bet on the four biggest esports, Cyber.bet can give you the tools to find success.

 We’ll be frank: Cyber.bet isn’t great at making first impressions.
 The name itself is a single typo away from a known Cybernet Security brand.
 Moreover, the homepage greets you with a brash color scheme of white, blue, and yellow and an intrusive, yet practially vacant sidebar.